Ontario County Freight Corridor Development Plan - Town of Manchester

 In the 1970’s industrial and commercial developed was no longer concentrated in central locations but was disbursed regionally along the largely-completed federal interstate highway system.
 Trucking provided the mobility and flexibility to serve widely dispersed locations.
 Rail was largely relegated to heavy freight and bulk cargo leading to the break up of major railroads and abandonment of most of the nation’s and County’s rail infrastructure.

 In the late 1970’s, the pending abandonment of the section of the Lehigh Valley line between Shortsville and Victor would mean the loss of freight service to important industries along the line.
-In 1979, Ontario County intervened and took ownership of the line and leased its operation to the Ontario Central Railroad (ONCT).
-Conrail took over much of the old New York Central / Penn Central lines in the region, including the tracks between Canandaigua and Geneva which provided the critical connection to the national freight rail network.
+In 1979, Ontario County and OC Industrial Development Authority (IDA) intervened and took ownership of the line and leased its operation to the Ontario Central Railroad (OCR).
+The Finger Lakes Railway (FLR) continued to be the operator of the Conrail Line between Canandaigua - Geneva which provided the critical connection to main national freight rail lines.

-In the 1990’s, Conrail sought approval to sell the “Geneva Cluster,” which was comprised of 118 miles of track in the region, including the Canandaigua branch from Geneva.
-This time the Ontario County Industrial Development Agency assisted the Finger Lakes Railway by approving a PILOT (Payment in Lieu of Taxes) agreement which was mirrored by all six counties where the lines were purchased by FGLK.
-This acquisition was essential to maintain the ONCT interchange at Shortsville as well as retain freight service to business along the entire rail corridor.
-In 2007, the Finger Lakes Railway acquired Ontario Central Railroad and its lease to operate the County-owned portion of the railroad from Victor to Shortsville.
+In the 1990’s, Conrail sought approval to abandon the critical FLR line.
+Again, the County and IDA intervened -- this time by assisting the Finger Lakes Railway in acquiring the Ontario County portion of the Conrail Line.
+This acquisition was essential to maintain the OCR's interchange at Shortsville to access the main rail lines as well as retain freight service to business along the corridor.
+In 2007, the Finger Lakes Railway acquired Ontario Central Railroad and its lease to operate the railroad for the County.

 Since the 2000’s, the sustained high cost of fuel for trucking, rail’s significant weight-to-miles per gallon advantage over trucking, and a seamless global intermodal transportation and distribution system, has again made access to freight rail service a highly valuable, asset for businesses and economic development.
 The legacy for today’s villages and towns, however, is a land use development pattern that was created during 19th and mid-20thcentury.
 It was then randomly fragmented by abandonments, bankrupt owners that could walk away from serious environmental problems, and often single purpose retrofits of formerly prime locations for other uses.